jgkramer/jgkramer.github.io/_drafts/post8_solarmath.md

 | 12:00 noon | 0.89 | 0.93 | 973 | 862 |
 | 4:00 p.m. | 0.99 | 0.99 | 784 | 733 |

+Second, the winter months of December / January are particularly low-output.
+In other words, fall/spring output is closer to the higher summer levels than to the lower winter levels.
+This is a function of solar angles: from March through September there is always some time of day where the sun crosses the east-west axis and a single-axis panel can point directly at the sun.
+It is only in the winter months where this is not possible.

 ### Shortcomings

 The modeled analysis does diverge from observed data, including the fact that in the real world, winter output appears to be a higher proportion of summer output than in the modeled output.
 For example, the "real world" mid-day December level is about 70% of the mid-day June level, whereas in the modeled output this is about 55%.

 The discrepancy could be from a number of sources, including:
 - The fact that solar energy used for generation comes not from direct light of the sun (DNI) but also from diffuse light scattered from the entire sky; this component of light is less angle-sensitive
-- Solar generation in Nevada may come from a number of different kinds of panels, not simply
+- Solar generation in Nevada may come from a number of different kinds of panels, not simply single-axis panels
 - There could be "throttling" of generation, if the amount of power generated from solar panels exceeds either the power demanded at the time or transmission capabilities of the grid

 ### Conclusion

 Shortcomings notwithstanding, this exercise validates the premise that the physics of the world (the angle of the sun in the sky and how much radiation is absorbed by the atmosphere at different times of day) as well as engineering choices (how panel installations are built) predictably determine what is possible to expect from an energy generation installation.